arnavranjan50/arnavranjan50/README.md

 # 💫 About Me:
-I'm currently working on two projects:<br>1.
+I'm currently working on four projects(1 Deployed 1 Active 2 In Progress) :<br>1.
 Animal Detection<br>2.
-Campus Hustlers(My Own Website)<br><br>I'm looking forward to collaborate with the tech giants to make the technology ahead of it's time<br><br>I'll be glad to really work on real life scenarios
+Campus Hustlers(My Own Website)<br>3.
+AI Based Human Mental Health Detection Using Typing Exercises<br>4.
+AI based Music player with AI chatbot and mood detection<br><br>I'm looking forward to collaborate with the tech giants to make the technology ahead of it's time<br><br>I'll be glad to really work on real life scenarios

 ## 🌐 Socials: